Mauricio Echazú: 2006

 Started to play satellite and futures tournaments to win his first ATP points.
-In Venezuela 1 Satellite Week 1 played on hard surface, qualified for first time to a main draw by winning 3 matches of qualifying draw.
-Although, lost to Brazilian Ricardo Hocevar 2–6, 7–6(2), 3–6 in 1st round.
+In Venezuela 1 Satellite Week 1 played on hard surface, qualified for first time to a main draw by winning three matches of qualifying draw.
+Although, lost to Brazilian Ricardo Hocevar in the first round.
 In the next weeks, qualified twice to main draw, however, lost in each first round.

-Months later, in Venezuela F1C played on hard surface, managed to qualify to main draw.
-Won to Argentinian Martín Brocal 6–1, 6–3 in 1st round winning his first ATP point.
-After that, won to Argentinian Juan-Manuel Agasarkissian 6–3, 6–0 in 2nd round.
+Months later, in Venezuela F1C played on hard surface, managed to qualify to main draw. won against Argentinian Martín Brocal in the first round winning his first ATP point.
+After that, won against Argentinian Juan-Manuel Agasarkissian in the second round.
 Then, lost to Colombian Michael Quintero 3–6, 2–6 in quarterfinals..

-A month later, was accepted to Ecuador F1 main draw played on hard surface.
-Won to ecuatorian Gonzalo Escobar 6–0, 6–2.
-Although, lost to Colombian Pablo González 7–6(2), 5–7, 3–6 in 2nd round.
-In the next week, managed to qualify to Ecuador F2 main draw, however, lost to Iván Miranda 2–6, 0–6.
+A month later, was accepted to Ecuador F1 main draw played on hard surface. won against Ecuadorian Gonzalo Escobar.
+Although, lost to Colombian Pablo González in the second round.
+In the next week, managed to qualify to Ecuador F2 main draw, however, lost to Iván Miranda.

 Then, played four tournaments in Venezuela.
-In Venezuela F4 played on clay surface, lost to Jhonnatan Medina-Álvarez 2–6, 6–4, 6–7(7) in 1st round.
-However, in Venezuela F5 played on hard courts, won to Colombian Alejandro González 6–3, 6–4.
-After that, won to Jhonnatan Medina-Álvarez 7–5, 7–6(5) in 2nd round.
-Also, defeated Benjamin Dracos 7–5, 6–2 in quarterfinals.
-Then, lost to David Navarrete 0–6, 4–6 in semifinals.
+In Venezuela F4 played on clay surface, lost to Jhonnatan Medina-Álvarez in the first round.
+However, in Venezuela F5 played on hard courts, won against Colombian Alejandro González.
+After that, won against Jhonnatan Medina-Álvarez in the second round.
+Also, defeated Benjamin Dracos in quarterfinals.
+Then, lost to David Navarrete in the semifinals.
 However, lost in first round in the other two Venezuelan tournaments.

 At ending year, played two tournaments in Chile on clay surface.
 Lost both of them in first round.
-One of them to Chilean Jorge Aguilar 3–6, 6–7(5).
+One of them to Chilean Jorge Aguilar.